(Recorded Webinar) Distinguishing Contractors from Delegates

-- Know important terms to include in delegate and contract agreements.
+Know important terms to include in delegate and contract agreements.

-As an associate in the Health Law and Federal Grants practice groups, L'Kel assists with the review and revision of bylaws, affiliation agreements, and other contracts.
+As A Senior Associate in the Health Law and Federal Grants practice groups, L'Kel assists with the review and revision of bylaws, affiliation agreements, and other contracts.
 L’Kel helps Federally Qualified Health Centers prepare for HRSA operational site visits and identify compliance risks by assisting with mock on-site reviews and managing compliance risk assessments.
 To that end, she reviews key policies and procedures and other documents to identify potential gaps in compliance and recommend actions to correct any deficiencies.
 [Full Bio]

 Certificates of Attendance are available for all webinars (both live and recorded) for the registered attendee upon completion of the webinar.